Key features of this course:

-This course provides a career pathway for those employed within Learning Disability services or those interested in developing a career in this field.
+- Provides a career pathway for those employed within Learning Disability services or those interested in developing a career in this field

-The course will enable you to look more deeply into issues concerning people with learning disabilities.
-It gives you the chance to focus your studies working with individuals with a range of learning disabilities, autistic spectrum disorders and challenging behaviours.
+- Provides opportunities to focus your studies working with individuals with a range of learning disabilities, autistic spectrum disorders and challenging behaviours

 Work-based learning forms a significant part of the course and discussions with visiting tutors and wider reading will enable you to link theory to the workplace.
 During the programme, you will spend time studying with other students undertaking different Foundation degrees.
 There is also significant service user and carer involvement in the course.